When we recite mantras we create very specific energy vibrations in the body that can lead to inner transformation.

 Om is the primordial sound, the sound of which the world is created and the sounds which is behind every birth.

 Mantras have been used for thousands of years as a way to help couples to have a baby.
+Above we have shared the most powerful mantras for pregnancy.

 The mantras we have looked at on this page are the most powerful mantras for pregnancy.
 They are said to change the vibrational qualities of the individual, and to bring the blessings of the deity to whom they are recited.